davecoll3/kokochen/README.md

 Marien Wong Kwok Chuen is a freelance illustrator living in Metz, France.
 This portfolio site aims to showcase Marine's illustrations and examples of her work.
 The site will be targreted towards individuals and organisations who have a need for a talanted freelance illustrator.
 It will clearly demonstrate a variety of origional illustrations produced to date along with examples of illustrations used in previously commissioned work.
 The site will also be a useful means to contact Marine in order to commission new work.

+The primary technologies used to form the basis of this website were the coding languages HTML5 and CSS3 which were complemented by use of the Bootstrap framework.

 &nbsp;

 ![Responsive Mockup](/readme-files/images/am-i-responsive.png)